-You’ll need to talk to the Department of Health and Social Services.
+You’ll need to talk to the Department of Health and Human Services.
 These two agencies can direct you to any other government bodies who may need to approve your request.

 The timeline depends on your state or province.
 Approval can take as little time as one month, but could take as long as a year.
 California has different laws surrounding the health care industry than Washington or Maine, so make sure you plan accordingly.

-The right liability insurance will protect you and your business.
+The right liability insurance will protect you and your home health care business.

 Home care isn’t a one-size-fits all business, and costs can vary (especially if you’re starting from scratch).
 At Nurse Next Door, it costs our Franchise Partners $5k-10k for legal and accounting services, $2.5k-6k on insurance, and $500-10k on licenses and permits.
 The numbers can fall across a large spectrum depending on your location, the size of your operation, and other variables.

 The marketing, technology, branding, office, and other costs associated with making your home care business a success can extend upwards of $100k, and potentially reach $200k–especially when you have to consider cash flow for staff.